MrTomKimber/toolsdocs/source/python.md

 # Python

-Python is most often best installed using a package from [https://www.python.org/downloads/](https://www.python.org/downloads/).
+Python is most simply installed using a package from [https://www.python.org/downloads/](https://www.python.org/downloads/).

 Picking a version is a tradeoff between length of future maintenance and support, functionality, and time for 3rd party library developers to update their code to the latest versions available.